wp-plugins/bbpress-nl/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Possibly last update for this plugin since i18n updates should roll out from translate.wordpress.org site, but I've added a few small updates to the translation.

 = 2.5.0 =
 * First public version.
 Version number matches the bbPress plugin version as much as  possible.